m41na/espresso/docs/README.md

 # Jipress

 This is a Java-based, web framework which, as much as practically possible, stays close to the interfaces exposed in Express.js in terms of core abstractions and the corresponding functions and having to only accommodate a few differences where the nuances of using Java can not sufficiently accommodate the succinctness or brevity of Javascript.

-These core Express abstractions and their corresponding equivalent in Espresso are:
+The core Express abstractions and their corresponding Espresso equivalent are:

 | Express.js  | Jipress jetty |
 |-------------|---------------|